Solo Trek in Wales for a kit shake down and a touch of solitude

 I wanted to test out the ETA pan as I have had it a while.
 I noticed the burn time of my TGO cook set was poor so wanted to see how this performed.
 Weight wise this is my heaviest cook load out at approx 360gms.
 So, how did it perform..

 Boil time was impressive, water for a brew and rehydrated scoff was under a minute.
-The size of the pan was great for adding boil in the bag food.
-I like the plastic inner bowl that comes with the pot as this can be used for noodles etc. Despite the increased size/weight I really like the pot and will put it top of consideration.
+The size of the pan was great for adding boil-in-the-bag food.
+I like the plastic inner bowl that comes with the pot, as this can be used for noodles, etc. Despite the increased size/weight, I really like the pot and will put it at the top of my consideration.
 The Optimus Vega stove is great, the only niggle which can really hack me off is the fuel pipe kinks when you try and align it with the gas canister.
 If it didn’t kink it would be the perfect stove.
-The wind shield did its job.
+The windshield did its job.

 *Tent